airalab/robonomics-wiki/docs/en/raspberry-setup.md

 Then you need to save the file, and insert the SD card to the Raspberry Pi and turn it on.
 It must connect to your wi-fi network.

 Now you need to find its address.
 To find address you can use [Fing app](https://www.fing.com/products).
-Also, you can find address nmap tool.
+You can also find an RPi address with a `nmap` tool.
+Install it with:
-First, install nmap.
-For ubuntu:

 ```shell
 sudo apt-get install nmap